Onondaga Council: Present day

-The chiefs make decisions to protect their people, looking forward seven generations to the future in each decision.
+The Hoyaneh make decisions to protect their people, looking forward seven generations to the future in each decision.
 The Great Peacemaker leads the Council in effigy.
 He is the embodiment of supreme sacrifice since it is Ionhawatha who was held to the Mohawk fires.
-As the Tadodaho reigns to resolve Ionhawath's dead children, so will The Great Peacemaker be held to relevancy in light of universal suffrage.
+As the Tadodaho reigns to resolve Ionhawatha's dead children, so will The Great Peacemaker be held to relevancy in light of universal suffrage.

-The Onondaga Hoyane is divided into three separate benches, which make decisions by consensus.
-A decision made by the tree branches is said to be "Of One Mind".
-A person serves as Hoyane for life and the "Clan Mother" helps to identify leaders in the community to serve in this position.
+Within the Onondaga Council, the fourteen Onondaga Hoyaneh are divided into three separate benches, which must each reach consensus before a motion can advance.
+A decision made by the three branches in consensus is said to be "Of One Mind".
+A person serves as Hoyaneh for life and the Clan Mother helps to identify leaders in the community to serve in this position.
+The Clan Mother can remove the Hoyaneh from office if she judges him to have acted outside his responsibilities.